 - Giants’ Stansly Maponga motivated by birth of son by Tom Rock of Newsday

 - Donte Deayon emerging as reliable depth option for Giants at cornerback by Pat Leonard of The Daily News

 WHAT’S UP NEXT…

-The Giants are off on Sunday.
-The ninth training camp practice will be held on Monday, starting at 11:10AM.
-This practice is NOT open to the public.
+The tenth training camp practice will be held on Tuesday, starting at 10:55AM.
 The training camp schedule is available at Giants.com.